• Skip to primary navigation

 Beer and ale are often confused, but they do share similarities.

-Both are alcoholic beverages made from malted grain, hops, yeast, and water.
+Both are alcoholic beverages made from malted grain, hops, yeast, and water - see barley wine vs beer comparison for how some beer styles push alcohol and flavor intensity.

 Combined and fermented, they make a flavorful and refreshing drink.